-Table 1 compares the solutions obtained by each algorithm under a range of different possible utility functions.
-Each row of the table corresponds to a different utility function.
-Recall that each utility function is a weighted combination of path cost and CPU time taken to find it.
+Table 1 shows typical results from three representative classes of gridworld problems.
+Anytime A is notated AA.
+Each row of the table corresponds to a different utility function, including those in which speedy and A are each designed to be optimal.
+Recall that each utility function specifies the relative weighting of solution cost and CPU time taken to find it.
 The relative size of the weights determines how important time is relative to cost.
 In other words, the utility function specifies the maximum amount of time that should be spent to gain an improvement of 1 cost unit.
 This is the time that is listed under U() for each row in the table.
-For example, "1 msec" means that a solution that takes 0.001 seconds longer to find than another must be at least 1 unit cheaper to be judged superior.
-The utility functions tested range over several orders of magnitude from one in which only search time matters to one in which 100 seconds can be spent to obtain a one unit improvement in the solution cost.
+For example, "1 msec" in a unit cost problem means that the search algorithm can spend up to one millisecond in order to find a solution one step shorter.
+In other words, it means that a solution that takes 0.001 seconds longer to find than another must be at least 1 unit cheaper to be judged superior.
+The utility functions tested range over several orders of magnitude, from one in which only search time matters to one in which only solution cost matters.

-Recall that, given a utility function at the start of its search, BUGSY returns a single solution representing the best tradeoff of path cost and search time that it could find based on the information available to it.
-Of course, the CPU time taken is recorded along with the solution cost.
-Greedy (notated Gr in the table) and speedy (notated Sp) also each return one solution.
-These solutions may score well according to utility functions with extreme emphasis on time but may well score poorly in general.
+Recall that, given a utility function at the start of its search, BUGSY returns a single solution representing the best tradeoff between path cost and search time that it could find based on the information available to it.
+We record the CPU time taken along with the solution cost.
+Greedy (notated Gr in the table), speedy (notated Sp), and A also each return one solution.
+These solutions may score well according to utility functions with extreme emphasis on time or cost but may well score poorly in general.
 The two anytime algorithms, Anytime A and ARA, return a stream of solutions over time.
 For these experiments, we allowed them to run to optimality and then, for each utility function, post-processed the results to find the optimal cut-off time to optimize each algorithm's performance for that utility function.
 Note that this 'clairvoyant termination policy' gives Anytime A and ARA an unrealistic advantage in our tests.
-However, both A and Anytime A performed extremely poorly in this domain and are omitted from Table 1.
 To compare more easily across different utility functions, all of the resulting solution utilities were linearly scaled to fall between 0 and 100.
 Each cell in the table is the mean across 20 instances.